 - Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo and Western research ethics boards.

 Modifications or amendments to an approved and active research study that was reviewed through the coordinated review process will be reviewed using the Western amendment form.

 The review of the modification/amendment will be coordinated by the PI’s home institution.

-Notification of research ethics clearance for a modification/amendment will be sent by both ethics committees.
+Notification of research ethics clearance for a modification/amendment will be sent by both ethics boards.

-Continuing reviews and renewals of active research projects that were reviewed through the coordinated review process must be submitted by the PI to both ethics committees using the required forms.
+Continuing reviews and renewals of active research projects that were reviewed through the coordinated review process must be submitted by the PI to both ethics boards using the required forms.

 Waterloo study closure request (through the online system)